nikkilr88/egghead-asciicasts/build-redux-style-applications-with-angular-rxjs-and-ngrx-store/lessons/angular-2-pass-observables-into-components-with-async-pipe.md

 Thursday, March 24, 2016, 2:34:31 am {clicked}
 ```

-Then lastly I'll just take this `date` filter.
-I'll cut this out.
-I'll come in and paste it inside my `clock` component in `app.ts`.
+Then lastly I'll just take this `date` filter and I'll cut it out.
+I'll come in and paste it inside my `clock` component in `clock.ts`.

 ####clock.ts
 ```javascript